eclipse-archived/ceylon-lang.org/documentation/1.0/tour/comprehensions.md

 ## Transformation

-The first thing we can do with a comprehension is tranform the elements of the stream using an expression to produce a new value for each element.
+The first thing we can do with a comprehension is transform the elements of the stream using an expression to produce a new value for each element.
 This expression appears at the end of a comprehension.
 It's the thing that the resulting `Iterable` actually